salcido/discogs-enhancer/readme.md

 #### Testing

-* Run unauthenticated functional tests:
+* Run `unauthenticated` functional tests:
   * `npm test`
-  > Note: Jenkins will run the unauthed tests automatically
+  > Note: Jenkins will run the unauthed tests automatically when pushing to the repo.

-* Run authenticated functional tests:
+* Run `authenticated` functional tests:
   * `env USERNAME=<username> env PASSWORD=<password> npm test`
-  > Note: If you want to run authenticated tests you'll need an account to log in with.
+  > Note: If you want to run authenticated tests you'll need an account to log in with and run them manually with the command above.
+When running the `authenticated` tests, the `unauthenticated` tests will also be run.

 #### Building
 * Export the extension to `dist` directory: